 The link between eating disorders and drug abuse is more complex than many people know.
 It’s not simply a matter of “two problems at once” — both disorders can fuel the other in ways that can make recovery seem impossible without support.

 If you’re battling an eating disorder and addiction, you are not alone.
 Research indicates that as many as 50% of individuals living with eating disorders are also struggling with addiction.
-That’s a stunning figure that does, indeed, drive home how interconnected these conditions can be.
+This striking figure underscores the interconnectedness of these conditions.

 The Hidden Connection: Why Eating Disorders and Addiction Go Hand in Hand

-When we consider eating disorders like anorexia, bulimia and binge eating disorder in combination with drug or alcohol addiction, this is what’s known as a dual diagnosis.
-Both conditions have some pretty significant parallels that help to explain why they are so frequently co-occurring.
+When we consider eating disorders like anorexia, bulimia and binge eating in combination with drug or alcohol addiction, this is what’s known as a dual diagnosis.
+Both conditions have some pretty significant parallels that help explain why they frequently co-occur.

-The following are common aspects of both eating disorders and substance abuse:.
+The following list outlines common aspects shared by both eating disorders and substance abuse:

 Anorexia and Drug Addiction: A Dangerous Partnership

 Anorexia nervosa is particularly dangerous when combined with substance abuse.
 People with anorexia already have severely restricted eating patterns and an intense fear of gaining weight.
-When drugs enter the picture, things can go downhill fast.
+When drugs become involved, the situation can rapidly deteriorate.

-Stimulant drugs are commonly abused by individuals with anorexia because they suppress appetite and can lead to rapid weight loss.
+Individuals with anorexia often abuse stimulant drugs due to their ability to suppress appetite and facilitate rapid weight loss.
 Cocaine, methamphetamines, diet pills, and even caffeine pills become tools in the arsenal of restriction.

 But here’s what’s really scary – using these substances while already malnourished can cause: